learning-zone/nodejs-basics/README.md

 * RegExp

-* **Buffer**: Node.js includes an additional data type called Buffer (not available in browser's JavaScript).
+* **Buffer**: Node.js includes an additional data type called Buffer (not available in browser\'s JavaScript).
 Buffer is mainly used to store binary data, while reading from a file or receiving packets over the network.
 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>